sparshagra/AgentForgers/README.md

 For now we have enforced conditions so that it goes in a controlled order.

 ### Agent Execution Flow
 This is controlled by LLM.
 We have enforced certain constraints so that it proceeds in the provided order.
+This can be changed for even more agents in future scope.

 ```
 ┌─────────────────────────────────────────────────────────────┐